 DIY Canada Day Wreath

-Last year, in celebration of Canada’s birthday we made a Canada Day banner inspired by our national anthem, O’ Canada.
+In celebration of Canada’s 150th birthday we made a Canada Day banner inspired by our national anthem, O’ Canada.
 In that post you can also find a maple leaf wall art printable as well as maple leaf cupcake toppers!
 And if you are celebrating the 4th of July instead, we have some sparkling red, white and blue stars 4th of July decorations as well.

 After Christmas I bought a red grapevine wreath on clearance at Michaels, intending to make something for Valentines day with it.
 I didn’t get to it at the time and it came to mind for this project.
 I shopped my home for some white faux flowers and plucked these peonies out of my farmhouse spring centerpiece.
 Finally, our Canada Day banner from last year came to mind and voila, a baby banner was born.